 - While your pasta is cooking, continue on to make your sauce.

-- Place garlic, onion and bacon in TM bowl and chop 3 sec / speed 5.
+- Place garlic, onion and bacon into TM bowl and chop 3 sec / speed 5.

 - Scrape down and sauté 5 mins / Varoma / speed 1 / MC off.

-- Add stock, Dijon, honey, lemon juice, pepper and cream cheese and mix 5 sec / speed 5.
+- Add stock, mustard, honey, lemon juice, pepper and cream cheese and mix 5 sec / speed 5.

-- Add chicken and with aid of spatula, coat chicken with sauce and cook 16 mins / 100°C / speed soft (spoon symbol) / Reverse.
+- Add chicken and with aid of spatula, coat chicken with sauce and cook 18 mins / 100°C / speed 1 / Reverse.

-- Drain pasta and return to empty ThermoServer.
+- Drain pasta and return into empty ThermoServer.

-- Pour in lemon chicken and combine well with the pasta and garnish with fresh parsley.
+- Pour lemon chicken into pasta and combine well.
+Garnish with parsley.

 Left over cream cheese??